-Definition of Level IV behaviors Examples of Level IV Misbehaviors Include, but not limited to: Examples of Disciplinary Actions, but not limited to: Acts whose frequency or seriousness tend to disrupt the learning climate of the school.
-Acts directed against persons or property which could or do pose a threat to the health, safety or welfare of others in the school.
-Such acts will require administrative action which could result in the immediate removal of the students from school and the possible intervention of law enforcement authorities. -Continuation of or extreme Level III misconduct -Extortion or attempted extortion -Bomb threat or threatening phone calls -Possession/use/transfer of dangerous weapons -Fighting -Assault -Lighted or ignited objects -Theft or possession/sale of stolen property -Arson or attempted arson -Hacking, cracking, or tampering with the network/computers -Inappropriate use of electronic devices -Transfer/sale/possession/purchase/procurement /distribution/use or under the influence of unauthorized substances, e.g., drugs, alcohol, or drug paraphernalia -Possession or distribution of prescription medications -Possession, sale, or use of firecrackers, cherry bombs, or other fireworks -Disorderly conduct -Unauthorized use of fire alarm or equipment -Other violations of federal, state, or local laws -Terroristic threats -Terroristic acts -Repeated incidents of bullying/cyberbullying -Retaliation against a student for reporting bullying or extortion, or for assisting in an investigation -Expulsion -Citation -Confiscation -In-school suspension -Out of school suspension -Permanent removal from bus -Restitution for damages to or loss of property -ASA -Rams Reflection -Referral to police or district magistrate -Referral to outside agency -Social Probation
+Definition of Level IV Examples of Level IV Misbehaviors Examples of behaviors Include, but not limited to: Disciplinary Actions, bellaviors include, but not minited to. but not limited to: but not nimited to: Acts whose frequency or -Continuation of or extreme Level III -Expulsion seriousness tend to disrupt misconduct -Citation the learning climate of the -Extortion or attempted extortion -Confiscation school. -Bomb threat or threatening phone calls -In-school suspension Acts directed against -Possession/use/transfer of dangerous weapons -Out of school persons or property which -Fighting suspension could or do pose a threat to -Assault -Permanent removal the health, safety or welfare -Lighted or ignited objects from bus of others in the school. -Theft or possession/sale of stolen property -Restitution for damages to -Arson or attempted arson or loss of property Such acts will require -Hacking, cracking, or tampering with the -ASA administrative action which network/computers -Rams Reflection could result in the -Inappropriate use of electronic devices -Referral to police or immediate removal of the -Transfer/sale/possession/purchase/procurement district magistrate students from school and /distribution/use or under the influence of -Referral to outside the possible intervention of unauthorized substances, e.g., drugs, alcohol, or agency law enforcement authorities. drug paraphernalia -Social Probation -Possession or distribution of prescription medications -Possession, sale, or use of firecrackers, cherry bombs, or other fireworks -Disorderly conduct -Unauthorized use of fire alarm or equipment -Other violations of federal, state, or local laws -Terroristic threats -Terroristic acts -Repeated incidents of bullying/cyberbullying -Retaliation against a student for reporting bullying or extortion, or for assisting in an investigation